Constitution & Bylaws

 SECTION 3.2 Membership categories and definitions:

 SECTION 3.3 Dues shall be set by a majority vote of members present upon recommendation of the Executive Committee.
-Dues are payable in advance for the calendar year.
-Dues not paid by February 1 are delinquent, and the member’s name shall be removed from the membership roll.
+The membership year is from January to December.
+Dues not paid by February 1 are delinquent, and the member no longer has membership privileges.
 Members admitted after November 1 shall be credited with dues paid for the following year.

 ARTICLE IV MEETINGS AND QUORUM

-SECTION 4.1 Normally, the Society shall meet monthly.
+SECTION 4.1 Normally, the Society shall meet at least quarterly.
 The time and place of meetings shall be decided by the Executive Committee.

 SECTION 4.2 As necessary, business may be transacted at any meeting where a quorum is present and at the discretion of the President.